 The practicum, also known as the practice placement or field training, is one of the distinguishing features of the MPH curriculum.
-Through the practicum, students have the opportunity to apply public health concepts, knowledge and skills at a practice placement site selected for its ability to meet the student’s learning objectives and expected activity/research outcomes.
+Through the practicum, students have the opportunity to apply public health concepts, knowledge and skills at a practice placement site selected for its ability to meet the student’s learning objectives, expected activity and/or research outcomes/deliverables and related competencies.

-A brief description of the DPHS policies and procedures for the field practicum is provided below.
-Further details are available in the Practicum Handbook.
+A brief description of the OPHS policies and procedures for the field practicum is provided below.
+Further details are available on the OPHS Field Education & Workforce Development website.

 The practicum is carried out as a formal course entitled PH 791: Advanced Public Health Practice, for three credits.